CVE-2025-67502: CWE-601: URL Redirection to Untrusted Site ('Open Redirect') in remram44 taguette

 Technical Analysis

-CVE-2025-67502 is classified as a CWE-601 (Open Redirect) vulnerability affecting the open source qualitative research tool Taguette, specifically versions 1.5.1 and earlier.
-The flaw arises because the application accepts a user-supplied 'next' parameter that controls the destination URL after authentication, but fails to validate or sanitize this parameter.
-As a result, attackers can craft URLs that appear to lead to legitimate Taguette pages but redirect users to arbitrary external websites once they authenticate.
-This behavior can be exploited in phishing campaigns where victims are tricked into trusting the initial URL, only to be redirected to malicious sites designed to steal credentials or deliver malware payloads.
-The vulnerability does not require any privileges or authentication to initiate but does require user interaction (clicking a crafted link).
-The CVSS 3.1 base score is 5.4, reflecting medium severity due to the limited impact on confidentiality and integrity, no impact on availability, and the need for user interaction.
-The issue was publicly disclosed on December 9, 2025, and resolved in Taguette version 1.5.2.
-No known exploits in the wild have been reported to date.
-The vulnerability highlights the importance of validating redirect URLs to prevent abuse in web applications, especially those handling sensitive research data.
+CVE-2025-67502 is a vulnerability classified under CWE-601 (URL Redirection to Untrusted Site, or 'Open Redirect') affecting the open-source qualitative research tool Taguette, specifically versions 1.5.1 and earlier.
+The flaw arises from the application's handling of the 'next' parameter, which is user-controlled and directly used in HTTP redirects without any validation or sanitization.
+This allows an attacker to craft URLs that, after a user authenticates, redirect them to arbitrary external websites controlled by the attacker.
+Such behavior can be exploited in phishing campaigns where users believe they are interacting with a legitimate Taguette instance but are instead redirected to malicious sites designed to steal credentials or deliver malware payloads.
+The vulnerability does not require any privileges or authentication to exploit but does require user interaction (clicking the malicious link).
+The CVSS v3.1 base score is 5.4, reflecting a medium severity level, with the vector indicating network attack vector, low attack complexity, no privileges required, user interaction required, unchanged scope, and low impact on confidentiality and integrity, with no impact on availability.
+The issue was publicly disclosed on December 9, 2025, and is fixed in Taguette version 1.5.2.
+No known exploits are reported in the wild as of now.

 Potential Impact